Gifts & Projects

 identifier

-optional identifier for this offer, which should be a full URI
+optional identifier for this offer, which should be a full URI (If lastClaimId is provided then this is unnecessary because this shares the same ID.)

 includesObject